-Once you have secured a job with an airline, you will complete a type-rating course on a company aircraft, which then allows you to fly that particular type of plane.
+Once you've secured a job with an airline, you'll complete a type-rating course on a company aircraft, which then allows you to fly that particular type of plane.

 Some companies will cover the cost of the type-rating or may pay a lower wage to compensate for it.
 Others will expect you to pay the additional cost, which could be around £20,000 to £30,000 depending on the aircraft.
 They may offer a payment scheme to help with this.

-The type-rating course may take place at your designated base (where you will usually fly from), at a different UK airport or at an overseas airport if the airline company has international training bases.
-If you need to move to a different aircraft in the future another type-rating would have to be completed.
+The type-rating course may take place at your designated base (where you'll usually fly from), at a different UK airport or at an overseas airport if the airline company has international training bases.
+If you move to a different aircraft in the future, you'll need to complete another type-rating.

-As a newly qualified first officer you will work alongside a captain, usually on short-haul flights to provide you with experience of take-offs and landings.
+As a newly qualified first officer you'll work alongside a captain, usually on short-haul flights to provide you with experience of take-offs and landings.

-Once you have achieved 1,500 hours of flying time (500 of that must be in a plane which requires more than one crew to operate it), your Airline Transport Pilot Licence (ATPL) will become 'unfrozen' and you will be issued with a full ATPL.
-This is what is required to progress to the role of captain.
+Once you've achieved 1,500 hours of flying time (500 of that must be in a plane which requires more than one crew to operate it), your ATPL will become 'unfrozen' and you'll be issued with a full ATPL.
+Once you have achieved this, you can progress to the role of captain.

-All pilots have to pass certain examinations every six months in order to keep their licence and so it is important that you take control of your studies and ensure you are up to speed with the necessary information.
+All pilots have to pass certain examinations every six months in order to keep their licence, so it's important that you take control of your studies and ensure you are up to speed with the necessary information.

-It is also a good to keep up to date with any developments in new instruments or technology relating to aviation.
+It's also a good idea to keep up to date with any developments in new instruments or technology relating to aviation.

-You will need to pass a medical every six to twelve months depending on your age.
+You'll need to pass a medical every six to twelve months, depending on your age.

-You will usually start with an airline as a first officer, where you will be second in command on the aircraft.
+You'll usually start with an airline as a first officer, where you'll be second-in-command on the aircraft.
 The captain has the overall responsibility for the flight and safety of the passengers and crew, but shares tasks with the first officer.

 Limitations are placed on newly qualified first officers in relation to the weather you can fly in and the airports you can fly to.
 These limitations are lifted as you gain experience.
 After you have gained enough experience and flying hours you can progress to the role of a senior first officer.